JamesClick/MrKrabs/README.md

-# Mr. Krabs - Automatic Stirpe invoice reminder for Slack
+# Mr. Krabs - Automatic Stripe invoice reminder for Slack

 ## Screenshot
 ![Screenshot of the Slack message this script generates](screenshot.png)